tjuqxb/6650-assignment-3/README.md

 **Consumers**:
 There are two multi-thread consumer services and each of them runs on a t2.micro EC2 instance.
 They are both connected to RabbitMQ and Redis.
 One conumser is connected to "skier\_service\_queue" and is responsible for writing Skier Microservice data to Redis.
 The other consumer is connected to  "resort\_service\_queue" and is responsible for writing Resort Microservice data to Redis.
 **Redis**:
-I use one t2.small EC2 instance to run Redis.
-It stores and persists the data needed for two mirroservices.
+I use two t2.micro EC2 instances to run Redis.
+They store and persist the data needed for two microservices respectively.

 ### Screenshots and Mitigation Comparsion ###
 **Screenshots**